Certifications

 - Certification

-This exam is designed for you, if you’re looking to demonstrate foundational-level knowledge of cloud-based solutions to facilitate productivity and collaboration among on-site, remote, and hybrid workers.
+This certification is designed for you, if you’re looking to demonstrate foundational-level knowledge of cloud-based solutions to facilitate productivity and collaboration among on-site, remote, and hybrid workers.
 As a candidate, you may: Have knowledge of cloud-based solutions.
 Be new to Microsoft 365.
-You can use this exam to prepare for other Microsoft certifications, but it’s not a prerequisite for the related ones.
+You can use this certification to prepare for other Microsoft certifications, but it’s not a prerequisite for the related ones.
 As a candidate, you should be able to recommend Microsoft 365 solutions that address common organizational IT challenges.
-You should understand how Microsoft 365 solutions: Improve productivity Facilitate collaboration Optimize communications Help secure data Identity and facilitate compliance You should be able to recommend solutions for: Endpoint and application management Desktop virtualization Automated operating system deployment Reporting and analytics You should be familiar with Microsoft 365 licensing, deployment and migration assistance, and support options for organizations looking to maximize their investment in the cloud.
+You should understand how Microsoft 365 solutions: Improve productivity Facilitate collaboration Optimize communications Help secure data Identify and facilitate compliance You should be able to recommend solutions for: Endpoint and application management Desktop virtualization Automated operating system deployment Reporting and analytics You should be familiar with Microsoft 365 licensing, deployment and migration assistance, and support options for organizations looking to maximize their investment in the cloud.

 - Certification